Comparing radiologists' gaze and saliency maps generated by interpretability methods for chest x-rays: Experiments

 \subsection{Metrics and baselines}

 \Ac*{ET} maps were generated by drawing Gaussians centered in each fixation and combining them through a sum weighted by the fixation duration.
-Following \citet{onedegree}, the Gaussians had a standard deviation of 1 degree of visual angle in each axis to represent location uncertainties for each fixation.
+Following Le Meur \& Baccino~\cite{onedegree}, the Gaussians had a standard deviation of 1 degree of visual angle in each axis to represent location uncertainties.
+To reduce the variability of the scores~\cite{average} and use the fact that \acp{CXR} had \ac{ET} maps for five radiologists, we calculated the metrics against the average \ac{ET} map of all combinations of four radiologists (1 vs. 4), which were considered the ground truth.

-From the literature of automatic generation of human saliency maps~\cite{centerbias}, we selected two metrics to compare saliency maps: \ac{NCC}, i.e., Pearson's correlation coefficient, and the Borji formulation of \ac{AUC}~\cite{borjiauc}.
+From the literature on automatic generation of human saliency maps~\cite{centerbias}, we selected two metrics to compare saliency maps: \ac{NCC}, i.e., Pearson's correlation coefficient, and the Borji formulation of \ac{AUC}~\cite{borjiauc}.
 The \ac{NCC} was directly calculated between \ac{ET} map and generated saliency map.
-We used a smooth formulation of \ac{AUC}, sampling locations from smoothed heatmaps.
-For each sampled location, we picked the value of the generated saliency map at that location as one of the scores of the classifier evaluated by \ac{AUC}.
-The locations for positive examples were sampled from a normalized \ac{ET} map and for negative examples from the uniform distribution.
-We sampled 1000 positive and 1000 negative locations.
-To reduce the variability of the scores~\cite{average} and use the fact that \acp{CXR} had \ac{ET} maps for five radiologists, we calculated the metrics against the average \ac{ET} map of all combinations of four radiologists (1 vs. 4), which were considered the ground truth.
+The \ac{NCC} metric calculates the similarity of the saliency maps on the whole image by calculating the correlation between both signals, following

+where $x_1$ and $x_2$ are the two images of same size, $x_i(p)$ is the value of image $x_i$ in pixel coordinate $p$, $P$ is the total number of pixels in one image, $\mu_{x_i}$ is the average value of $x_i$, and $\sigma_{x_i}$ is the unbiased standard deviation of $x_i$.

+The AUC metric considers each pixel of a saliency map to represent the output of a binary classifier deciding if each pixel should contain human fixations or not~\cite{centerbias}.
+This binary classifier should have higher output values for locations associated with fixations from humans (positive locations --- \ac{ET} map) when compared to the rest of the locations (negative locations --- uniform heatmap).
+We calculate the \ac{AUC} by sampling locations from the heatmaps, which represent spatial probability distributions.
+The AUC metric calculates the probability of the binary classifier outputting a higher value for a positive location than for a negative location.
+By looking at the standard deviation of AUCs calculated with a varied number of samples, we found that sampling 1000 positive and 1000 negative samples was enough to have a sufficiently accurate AUC.